jasperkempf/DIY-Synth-DaisySeed-and-PlugData/chapter-04/04-2-daisy-seed.md

 ## Daisy Seed

 Let’s dive deeper into the heart of our project **– the Daisy Seed Microcontroller**.
-As mentioned before, it has been designed specifically for the creation of **embedded audio projects** and includes a bunch of features right from the start, that make our life a bit easier when building a custom synthesizer.
+As mentioned before, it has been designed specifically for the creation of **embedded audio projects**.
 If you’ve never worked with a microcontroller before, you can imagine it as a controller **with a number of inputs and outputs** and a **processing unit in between**, that can interpret the input and send signals out through the outputs.
 We will take a detailed look at all the Pins below

 <img width="1080" alt="Bildschirmfoto 2025-05-15 um 12 26 58" src="https://github.com/user-attachments/assets/93f53edf-199b-424b-8d62-87b651d9d668" />